-Illustrated a read aloud at: https://youtu.be/loy4L5RFLH8
+This story is read aloud at: https://youtu.be/loy4L5RFLH8

-“This is the last time I’ll be here at church with you sister,” said Bonnie as she blessed herself with holy water.
-“Wallace is coming Friday; and taking me home Saturday,” she added.
+“This is the last time I’ll be here at church with you, Sister,” said Bonnie, as she blessed herself with holy water.
+“Wallace is coming Friday and taking me home Saturday,” she added.

 The Latin Mass at Immaculate Conception Church had been cool and comfortable.
-The homily had stressed Proverbs 19:21; “You can make many plans, but the Lord’s purpose will prevail.”
+The homily had stressed Proverbs 19:21—“You can make many plans, but the Lord’s purpose will prevail.”

-Bonnie and her sister, Jenny had been living together in San Angelo for about four months.
+Bonnie and her sister, Jenny, had been living together in San Angelo for about four months.
 Bonnie had wintered there with Jenny.
 Both women were in their twenties and well cared for.

 “Special delivery for Bonnie Fife,” shouted the telegram delivery boy.
 Bonnie removed a tip from her purse and received three folded, numbered messages.